IDCS-NTUT/IDCS/README.md

 including `laser_origin_px`, `laser_dot_px`, `laser_on_target`,
 `laser_range_m`, `laser_range_source`, and `parallax_compensation_active` so
 overlays and log pipelines can report the active parallax compensation policy and assumed target distance.
+When MPC mode is active the controller also sets `controller_mode: "mpc"` and emits a compact per-axis diagnostic map under the `mpc` key (solver status, cost, first control input, slack activity) so UIs can surface solver health without parsing Jetson logs.
 Lead estimation supplements detection messages with `target_velocity_px_s`, `target_lead_uv`, and `target_lead_time_s` so the return video overlay can render a latency-compensated aim point alongside the measured centroid.